Drawing

 UW’s Visual Arts Building is the home to state-of-the-art facilities for all areas of visual arts, including two specialized drawing studios for students to use.

-VIRTUAL TOUR OF THE VISUAL ARTS BUILDING
+TOUR THE VISUAL ARTS BUILDING

 What can you do with a Drawing Minor?